Siemens Mireo: Mireo Smart

+Siemens Mobility founded the subsidiary company „Smart Train Lease GmbH“ (STL) in February which allows for near-term leases of Mireo-Smart trainsets.
+The vehicle fleet for the German market will be established during 2024 comprising initially of 12 Mireo Smart, two Plus B and six Plus H. Smart Train Lease expects a common lease to run for one to eight years with a lead time of several months.

+Mireo Plus

+The Mireo has two variants to run on unelectrified sections.
+These can be distinguished by their longer high-floor section at the start of the train (four windows instead of three) where the additional devices are placed underneath.
+They are in passenger service since 2024.

 Mireo Plus H

 Siemens and Ballard Power Systems are developing a fuel cell system for the trains, which is expected to be operational in 2021.

 Mireo Plus B

-A battery equipped variant had been developed.
-It is able to run on both electrified lines (taking current from the catenary) and unelectrified lines (using the batteries).
+A battery-equipped variant has been developed.
+It can run on both electrified lines (taking current from the catenary) and unelectrified lines (using the batteries).
 It can travel 80 km on unelectrified lines.